-- Facilities to securitisation programs are reported using standard credit reporting systems, distinguished by appropriate product codes.
-The regular reporting frequency for most of these systems is monthly. - In addition, all exposures to SPVs are reported to the CMRC on a six-monthly basis.
-Utilisation of liquidity facilities are reported internally on a weekly basis. - Investments in securitisations are reported through the trading book or other investment reporting systems.
+- Facilities provided to securitisation programs are reported using standard credit reporting systems, distinguished by appropriate product codes.
+The regular reporting frequency for most of these systems is monthly. - Investments in securitisations are reported through the banking book or the trading book on a monthly basis.